 Network automation engineer job description

-Experience of automation/orchestration using any of the following: Chef, Ansible, Python, YAML.
+A typical job advert for a Network Automation Engineer will require experience of automation/orchestration using any of the following: Chef, Ansible, Python, YAML.
 The role will be allow some working from home, between 2 – 3 days onsite each week – API/REST – Automation, Network Automation, Wireless, LAN/WAN – WiFi – Scripting, Coding & Automation of Networks

-Network & Automation Engineer – Ansible, Python, API, LAN/WAN Network Engineer with automation/orchestration experience, using tools such as Chef, Ansible, Python, YAML.
+Network Automation Engineer – Ansible, Python, API, LAN/WAN Network Engineer with automation/orchestration experience, using tools such as Chef, Ansible, Python, YAML.
 This role will involve implementing a new office LAN, rolling out Catalyst 3650/4500, Nexus & Juniper Switches and automating.
 Experience deploying automated Cisco & Juniper switch configurations.

 If any of the above appeals to you and you understand that Chef is not a cook and Python is not a snake, then you could be a network automation engineer.